puppetlabs/bolt/documentation/configuring_bolt.md

   The `bolt.yaml` file in a project directory applies settings to that project specifically.
 Matching settings at the project level override those at the user and system-wide levels.

-  `boltdir/bolt.yaml` or `<MY_PROJECT_NAME>/bolt.yaml`
+  `Boltdir/bolt.yaml` or `<MY_PROJECT_NAME>/bolt.yaml`

   > **Note:** The project configuration file is loaded from the [Bolt project directory](bolt_project_directories.md).
 The default project directory is `~/.puppetlabs/bolt/`.

 - **User**

   The `bolt.yaml` file at the user level applies settings only to that user.
-Matching settings at the user level are overridden by project-level settings, but take precedent over system-wide settings.
+Matching settings at the user level are overridden by project-level settings, but take precedence over system-wide settings.

   `~/.puppetlabs/etc/bolt/bolt.yaml`